cujojs/most/docs/api.md

 This allows most.js to interoperate seamlessly with other implementations, such as [RxJS 5](http://reactivex.io/rxjs/), and [Kefir](http://rpominov.github.io/kefir/).

+### Consuming ES7 Observables with most.js

+Most.js can consume observables in a variety of ways:

+* `most.from` will coerce an observable to a most.js stream *

+### Consuming Most.js streams with other libraries

 ## Creating streams

 ### most.of